Written August 2007, updated Oct 2007

 It looked like a scene from "Emergency" or "Batman" as I drove up, raised the door, pulled the plane out, and was happy that I always fill it up before I leave it, ready for the next "KR fix" on a moment's notice.
 I showed up at two minutes before 3:00, and he was there with pick'em up and Corvair parts.
 I gave him his legal tender and proceded to load the pile into the KR.
 Now I know that theoretically you're supposed to do a CG analysis everytime you fly, but let's face it, my CG (unless I'm carrying passenger) is normally plus or minus a half inch when I'm just flying around, so I don't sweat that detail unless I'm flying to OSH with tent, sleeping bag, tie-downs, or a heavy passenger.
 I've carried passengers that weighed more than a Corvair engine, so the real challenge was keeping the CG reasonable.
 Besides, I didn't happen to have any scales available at the moment.

-I put the four cylinder heads on the passenger side floor, and the pushrod and valve rockers under my feet.
+I put the four cylinder heads on the passenger side floor, and the pushrods and valve rockers under my feet.
 The only place big enough for the engine case was in the passenger seat, and even then I had to remove the four oil cover studs with some vice-grips (thanks to the guy who was in the nearby hangar working on his Kitfox).
 I put a bunch of other stuff behind the seats, with some of the lighter stuff occupying the third bay behind the main spar.
 The last thing to pile on was a full set of pistons/cylinders/rods, which I set on top of the engine case next to me and resting partially on the seat back shelf.
 And off I went.

 I knew it was an aft CG thing, so I took care of the easy stuff first...I slid the heavy piston/cylinder/rod box forward 'til it hit the instrument panel, about two feet.
-That made me start thinking that I could handle it, especially if I could get back up to calm air, so I resigned myself to just live with it and climb on up to 9500' and get back home.
-Besides, when I get there I'll be lower on fuel and my CG will have moved rearward another 3/4", so that'll be better, right?
+That made me start thinking that maybe I could handle it, especially if I could get back up to calm air, so I resigned myself to just live with it and climb on up to 9500' and get back home.
+Besides, when I get there I'll be lower on fuel and my CG will have moved forward another 3/4", so that'll be better, right?
 I still had the feeling that there was another shoe to drop though.

 On the way back I debated whether or not I was going to attempt the 40' wide 2600' foot long strip at my home airport of Hazel Green, or if I'd do the smart thing and land hot at Meridianville's 6000' runway and unload all the heavy stuff, and come back for it later in the GTI.
 I figured it couldn't hurt to try M38 first, so I did.
 That was just about a tragic mistake in judgement.
-I landed about 15 mph hot (which is marginal for a 2600' long runway in my plane), and even so, when I flared the tail dropped and the nose went up.
+I landed about 15 mph hot to avoid a stall (which is marginal for a 2600' long runway in my plane), and even so, when I flared the tail dropped and the nose went up.
 This was the first time I broke out in a sweat and really didn't think I was going to make it.
 I wasn't real sure how that was going to turn out, but fortunately I had a big Corvair out there to pull me out of the fire!
 It was still dicey climbing out because I had to keep the nose low enough to climb, but still stay airborne.
 I was shaking on the climbout.

-I got back up to speed and headed toward Meridianville, but immediately started rearranging everything I could reach.
+I got back up to speed and headed toward Meridianville, but immediately started another round of rearranging everything I could reach.
 All of the greasy cylinders, pistons, and rods came out of the box and went on the passenger floor, all the way to the rudder pedals.
 Grease on the carpet was no longer a concern.
 Then I flipped the passenger seat forward and started getting every thing else I could reach and sliding it up on the seat as far forward as possible.
 Then I tried a landing on the 6000' runway, 10 mph hot.
 It was a nice landing, despite being crosswind.
 I figured I could handle 10 mph hot at HG, to I flew back for another attempt.
 It was amazing how different the plane handled with the more forward CG.

 I was hard on the brakes to get stopped, but I had room to spare on the end.
 When I got to the hangar I rearranged the Vair booty back to the original configuration and weighed the tailwheel, just for a data point.
 I could hardly lift it to get it on the scale.
 It was 75 pounds without me in the plane.
 It's normally about 25 with no pilot.
 Then I weighed the Corvair parts as I took them out.
 Only 191 pounds.
 I've flown passengers heavier than that.
 But a lot of these pounds were aft of the rear spar.
 I decided it was time to redo the weight and balance (see below).